Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/02-Frame-Bound-Center-Color/README.md

 - width: The width.
 - height: The height.

-using these four values the system is able to place a rectangle of any size anywhere.
+Using these four values the drawing system is able to place a rectangle of any size anywhere.

 A CGRect can also be defined by a point and a size: